Curricular Practical Training

 - CPT should not be utilized for a work experience or internship that is solely beneficial for career development.

-- You must be enrolled in the COLL 211 course or an independent study with practicum (either 295P or 395P) in the semester following your internship.
+- You HAVE TO BE enrolled in the COLL 211 course or an independent study with practicum (either 295P or 395P) in the semester following your internship.
 Failure to enroll in and complete the class will result in immediate violation of your legal status.
 It is the student's responsibility to fulfill all requirements for CPT.
 Please also note that students may only elect the COLL 211f. course one time.

 - There is no limitation upon the length of time you may participate in CPT, but if you participate for twelve months or more of full- time CPT, you will not be eligible for any type of optional practical training.

 - Students who have already completed all requirements for their degree are not eligible for CPT.

 - CPT can either be part-time or full-time based upon approval of the academic advisor and authorization by the McCulloch Center.

 - Students may not enroll in the COLL 211 class more than once

 - Students must obtain a separate endorsement for each CPT employer.

 - The McCulloch Center has the right to deny a CPT request if there is not a clear connection to a student’s academic major.

 - While on CPT, you are not allowed to work as an independent contractor for an employer.